 Carrot seed oil is extracted from Daucus carota of the Apiaceae family and is

-also known as 'Wild Carrot' and 'Queen Anne's lace'.
-This is the essential oil
+also known as 'Wild Carrot' and 'Queen Anne's lace', it is extracted from the

 Key Uses of Carrot seed Essential Oil - This must could be one of the most underrated essential oils in aromatherapy .
 It has a soft earthy smell and not only helps to relieve stress and exhaustion, but is a powerful detoxifier and liver booster while stimulating and rejuvenating the skin in general.
 At the same time it fights any skin problems such as psoriasis, eczema and weeping sores.
 The formative action on the epidermal cells helps to keep wrinkles at bay and is also helpful when fighting liver spots (age spots).

 Oil properties - Carrot seed oil has a sweet and pungent scent with fresh and herbaceous top notes but earthy, dry woody undertones.
 It has a viscous consistency and a yellowy brown complexion.